RRoggia/java-generics/README.md

 * Eliminates casts of objects
 * Enable to reuse code for different types

+### How it works?
+A generic type declaration is compiled once and for all, and turned into a single class file, just like an ordinary class or interface declaration.
+At this moment that happens the type erasure.

+A *generic* declaration has *formal type parameters*.
+When a generic declaration is invoked, the *actual type arguments* are substituted for the *formal type parameters*.

 ### Type parameter Naming Conventions
 By convention, type parameter names are single, uppercase letters.